simonspa/topmassextractor/README.md

   * `root`: Do create and store histograms and canvases into an output Root file.
   * `pdf`: If flag `root` is set, in addition store all canvases to PDF files into the output directory.
   * `lastbin`: Do only extract from the last bin (most sensitive to the top quark mass) of the histogram instead of the full distribution.
-  * `mcstat`: Flag to explicitly exclude the statistical error on data in the chi2 calculation for systematic variation samples.
-If set, just the MC statistical errors are taken into account.
-This should only be used to evaluate the statistical errors of systematic variations, not to extract the systematic uncertainties.
   * `pred | nopred`: Enable disable inclusion of theory prediction uncertainties in the MC statistical error for all extractions.
 The theory prediction uncertainties taken into account are Q^2 scale and Matching, the errors are calculated by taking the sample difference to nominal and added in quadrature to the statistical error.
 Default is `pred`.

 The following flags only apply for the `yield` mode: